Cray-HPE/docs-csm/operations/security_and_authentication/keycloak_ipv6_support.md

 ## IPv6 support

 The `cray-keycloak` service can be configured to access an external LDAP server using IPv6.
-CSM does not deploy Kubernetes in dual stack mode so this is achieved by using a network attachment definition to allow the `cray-keycloak` Pods direct access to an IPv6 network.
+CSM does not deploy Kubernetes in dual stack mode so this is achieved by using a network attachment definition to allow the `cray-keycloak` pods direct access to an IPv6 network.

 The following `cray-keycloak` Helm chart values must be set to enable IPv6 support.